 Once the bulls have passed all the quarantine tests for disease control, normal routine preventive medicine should be practiced in the AI Centre.
 Care should be taken that bulls remain in excellent health for continuous semen production.
 The necessary vaccinations, regular deworming and control of ectoparasites should be implemented to meet national and regional requirements.
+Adequate exercise and regular hoof care should be provided.
 Continuous monitoring of diseases should be undertaken whether statutory or not.
+All quarantine requirements, including restrictions in the movement of animals and personnel, must be strictly observed.
 It is in the best interest of the AI Centre to be able to certify at all times that all animals are fit to produce semen for sale and distribution.